b4shful/edmp-bot/README.md

 deactivate
 ```

+You will now be able to install the Node.js dependencies used by the bot
+by running `npm install` in the project root directory.
+Be sure to do this
+before attempting to start the bot.

 ## Required Configuration

-Before running the bot there are two configuration values required; the
+Copy `config.example.js` to `config.js` to provide most of the necessary
+configuration used by the bot.
+You'll need to update the `prefix`,
+`modLogChannel`, `ownerID`, and `token` values before running the bot.

-bot's `ownerId` and the bot's `token`.
-Discord provides bot-users who
+The two big ones are the bot's `ownerId` and the bot's `token`.
+Discord
-are invited to a server for operation.
-The `token` is what associates
+provides bot-users who are invited to a server for operation.
+The `token`
-this bot to that user account.
+is what associates this bot to that user account.

 ## Running the Bot